AndreaAI/Deep-Learning-Models-for-text-comprehension/README.tex.md

 Artificial neural networks (ANN) are mathematical algorithms rising up from the idea of imitating biological neural networks behaviour, particularly human ones.

 Following this human brain simulation, these networks consist of a set of artificial neurons (nodes) distributed in different interconnected layers with some specific configuration.
 A network counts with at least two layers, an input one and an output one, and some hidden layers can be also present, and they will affect the configuration complexity.
-Every connection between two neurons has a weight associated, which indicates the importance of that connection, and it will be used to weight the inputs of the corresponding neuron, together with a bias.
+Every connection between two neurons has an associated weight, which indicates the importance of that connection, and it will be used to weight the inputs of the corresponding neuron, together with a bias.
 These weights will need to be estimated from the dataset; this is called the learning process or training of the neural network.

-Neural networks, in terms of configuration, can be feedforward (without feedback) or recurrent netwoks, depeding on if the output of a neuron can only be the input of neurons in the next layer or, on the contrary, the output of a neuron can also be the input of neurons in previous layers or in the current one.
+Neural networks, in terms of configuration, can be feedforward (without feedback) or recurrent networks, depending on if the output of a neuron can only be the input of neurons in the next layer or, on the contrary, the output of a neuron can also be the input of neurons in previous layers or in the current one.

 <p align="center">
 <img src="https://github.com/AndreaAI/Deep-Learning-Models-for-text-comprehension/blob/master/images/nn.PNG" width="700" height="420">